aspushkarev/GB-PyTorch/README.md

 # GB-PyTorch
 Studying at GB on the course PyTorch for artificial neural network development
-1. PyTorch_Intro  Intro to PyTorch;
+1. PyTorch_Intro.
+Intro to PyTorch;